-Employees on short-term contracts or in roles with limited longterm stability: These employees are significantly affected by insecure employment, leading to concerns about job security and long-term career prospects.
+Employees on short-term contracts or in roles with limited long-term stability are significantly affected by insecure employment, leading to concerns about job security and long-term career prospects.

-Employees in roles with high turnover and team instability: These employees face challenges related to business continuity and workforce engagement, as frequent changes may disrupt team cohesion and productivity.
+Employees in roles with high turnover and team instability face challenges related to business continuity and workforce engagement, as frequent changes may disrupt team cohesion and productivity.

-Employees in roles with demanding workloads and long working hours: These employees are at risk of experiencing detrimental effects on their well-being and productivity, including stressrelated illnesses and burnout.
+Employees in roles with demanding workloads and long working hours are at risk of experiencing detrimental effects on their well-being and productivity, including stress-related illnesses and burnout.

-Following the integration of Axway and SBS in September 2024, 74Software is actively developing a fully aligned workforce strategy.
+Following the acquisition of SBS by Axway in September 2024, 74Software is actively developing a fully aligned workforce strategy.
 In 2025, efforts will be directed towards further merging teams across business functions to establish a unified approach to workforce policies and disclosures.
 As part of this transition, specific workforce stability and development targets will be set to mitigate identified risks, ensuring alignment with the Company's broader strategy and IRO findings.
 These initiatives will ensure that all employees and non-employees materially impacted by the Company's operations are fully included.
 Additionally, material risks, such as employment stability and workload intensity, will be systematically addressed through targeted workforce initiatives.